cherilynnchow/daily-pennsylvanian-headline-scraper/README.md

+# Changes Made to the Basic Git Scraper Template

+At the time that I created this scraper, I changed the script.py file around to find the top headlines from the “Featured”, “News”, “Sports”, and “Opinion” sections on the homepage.
+This is accessible to view through the "data" directory of this repo.
+Currently, my scraper finds the top headline in the Opinions section of the homepage.
+I wanted to be able to find the top headline in the Opinions section so I had to specify whether or not the heading of the section was "Opinions".
+This is because the Opinions section comes after the Sports section and both have very similar classes/HTML structure.
+Thus, the code to find the top headline in the Opnions section is much more complex compared to the others.

+To find the top "featured" headline, change lines 29 and 30 of script.py to:
+    featured_article = soup.find("a", class_="frontpage-link standard-link")
+    data_point = "" if featured_article is None else featured_article.text
+and line 51 to:
+    "data/daily_pennsylvanian_top_featured_headline.json"

+To find the top "News" headline, change lines 29 and 30 of script.py to:
+    news_article = soup.find("a", class_="newstop")
+    data_point = "" if news_article is None else news_article.text
+and line 51 to:
+    "data/daily_pennsylvanian_top_news_headline.json"

+To find the top "Sports" headline, change lines 29 and 30 of script.py to:
+    sports_article = soup.find("a", class_="frontpage-link medium-link font-regular")
+    data_point = "" if sports_article is None else sports_article.text
+and line 51 to:
+    "data/daily_pennsylvanian_top_sports_headline.json"

+To find the top "Opinions" headline, change lines 29 and 30 of script.py to:
+    soup = bs4.BeautifulSoup(req.text, "html.parser")
+            overall_div = soup.find('div', class_='row homepage-row')
+            divs = overall_div.find_all('div', class_='col-sm-6')
+            data_point = ""
+            for div in divs:
+                heading =  div.find("h3", class_="frontpage-section")
+                if heading is not None:
+                    heading_title = heading.find("a")
+                    if 'Opinion' in heading_title.text:
+                        article_title = div.find("a", class_="frontpage-link medium-link font-regular")
+                        data_point = "" if article_title is None else article_title.text
+                    else:
+                        data_point = ""
+                else:
+                    data_point = ""
+and line 51 to:
+    "data/daily_pennsylvanian_top_opinion_headline.json"

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).